Jp-Beck/ur_logger/README.md

 # JP-Beck UR Logger
 Real-time GUI-based Custom Log Data Extractor for Universal Robots
 ## Description
 JP-Beck UR Logger is a graphical logging tool for Universal Robots.
 It provides an easy-to-use interface to log data and monitor the system state in real-time.
 The application is built using Python with the Tkinter library for the graphical interface, the xmlrpc library for communication, and the standard logging library for logging purposes.
-Although there is a URScript, which allows you to add log message to the robot's support file, you need to save the support.zip file to a usb or ssh copy which is clumsy.
-> textmsg("Hello")

 ## Features
 1. **User-friendly interface**: The application has a simple and intuitive GUI with buttons for selecting the log folder, starting logging, and exiting the program.
 It also displays the IP address of the computer on the screen.